danielsantana9824/challenge9CreateReadMe/develop/file/README.md

 ## Command to run

-to run the system, you need to use: npm i
+to run the system, you need to use: npm test

 ## License

-BSD 3-Clause License
+MIT LICENSE

 ## How to Contribute

-n/A
+dddddddddddd

 ## Tests

-n/a
+ddddddddddddddddddddddddd

 ## Contact

-This is my user name from gitHub: daniel.
+This is my user name from gitHub: danielrs.

-This is my email: messsi@hotm,ail.com
+This is my email: daniels